noahehall/theBookOfNoah/0current/architectural thinking/microservices.md

 - implement clients (service wrappers) as distinct modules for service behind the gateway

 #### edge pattern

+- client specific API gateways for optimizing cost by creating distinct ingress APIs for clients with distinct business logic & demand profiles
+- provides aggregation, consolidation, composition and complexity isolation away from the main API gateway used by the other clients
+- directly addresses specific client scaling needs, e.g. if your customer is microsoft/apple, you likely want an edge service scoped to their needs
+- identify the client, their needs & constraints, build contracts, interfaces and models
+- generally recommended over pure api gateways, unless the cost of the additional hardware/service is too much

 #### process aggregator pattern